Hi friend and Welcome!

 That said, here’s what I came up with:

-Best open backed/semi open under $300
+Best open backed/semi open (entry to mid-level)

 - Sennheiser HD 598.
 So many positive things have been said about this headphone.
 Great sound-stage, neutral response, immensely enjoyable to listen with, lean, tight bass that’s not overpowering.
 Perfect for Classical.

 - Beyerdynamic DT880.
 Perhaps not as good of a sound-stage as the HD 598, being that it’s semi-open rather than completely open back.
 Despite that, these do have a flatter response overall, so they may pull out some more details that you are craving.
 Some complain of a harsh/bright, or sibilant top end (treble range).
 What does sibilant mean?